 Take one look at their TripAdvisor page, and the heaps of 5-star reviews will convince you that you need to dine at Aroma House at least once, if not many more times when in Kampot.
 The food is out of this world good, the drinks are equally incredible, and the hospitality is unparalleled.
 James, the owner, takes massive pride in your experience so don’t miss out.

 Or get some work done.
-We are digital nomads so wherever we go, Cafe’s become our office.
+We are digital nomads so wherever we go so cafe’s become our office.
 This was the case for Cafe Espresso Roastery.
 It is by far the best espresso we have ever tasted and kept us laser-focused on our to-do list.
 But it is not just the espresso, it is everything there.

 Their food, whether it be breakfast or lunch, is phenomenal.
 And their cocktails….?
 They too are amazing.
 You can’t go wrong here so whatever you do, find an excuse to visit there often.